ZajRj/pos-agent/README.md

 ## OS support

-As of release 1.0.15, the agent is only compatible with Windows, future releases aim to support Linux and macOS.
+As of release 1.0.15, bundled installer is only compatible with Windows, future releases aim to support Linux and macOS.

 ## Uninstalling